Refugee bakery a sweet success in Costa Rica

 With hard work, determination and a helping hand from UNHCR, Colombian refugees start a successful bakery in Costa Rican capital.

-The Ángel Velásquez family (from left) Ricardo, Sebastián and Miriam, prepare bread at the family's bakery in San José, Costa Rica.
+The Ángel Velásquez family – from left, Ricardo, Sebastián and Miriam – prepare bread at their bakery in San José, Costa Rica.

 © UNHCR/Santiago Escobar-Jaramillo

 Miriam Velásquez and her husband Ricardo Ángel may have fled violence in their native Colombia, but they reached safety in Costa Rica with their entrepreneurial spirit intact.